guybedford/chomp/README.md

 [![Discord](https://img.shields.io/badge/chat-on%20disord-green.svg?logo=discord)](https://discord.gg/5E9zrhguTy)

-Chomp is frontend task runner with advance featured focused on _ease-of-use_ and _not getting in the way_!
+Chomp is a frontend task runner with advanced features focused on _ease-of-use_ and _not getting in the way_!

 1. An advanced task runner with a single command!
 1. Easily adapt existing projects / task systems - no need for a rewrite.
-1. You enable and manage advanced task runner features with single line updates.
+1. You enable and manage advanced task runner features with single-line updates.

-Chomp a great option for frontend projects where the goal is getting advance task runner features, like smart caching, without complexity and overhead.
+Chomp is a great option for frontend projects where the goal is getting advanced task runner features (like smart caching) without complexity and overhead.

 ## One-line migration from npm scripts